sashaDoubov/info-theory-blog/main.md

 ### KL Divergence for probability distributions

 In machine learning, we often have some complicated _true_ distribution $P$ that consists of the data, and we are trying to learn a distribution $Q$ that approximates this true distribution.
+To emphasize that we are learning this distribution, we say that $Q_{\theta}$ is a parametric distribution with parameters $\theta$.
+In machine learning, we typically find the optimal $\theta$ using gradient descent.

-In order to learn this distribution, we need to know how close our model is to the true distribution, and voila, we need some _distance_ between the true distribution of our data and our learned model!
+In order to learn this distribution, we need to know how close our approximate distribution is to the true distribution, and voila, we need some _distance_ between the true distribution of our data and our learned approximate distribution!

-Why can't we borrow a commonly used distance function, like squared euclidian distance, ie. $\sum_{x \in X}|p(x) - q(x)|^2$ ?
+Why can't we borrow a commonly used distance function, like squared euclidian distance, ie. $\sum_{x \in X}|p(x) - q_{\theta}(x)|^2$ ?
 Let's show this graphically.
 Below we have two different distributions, one with two sharp peaks with with little overlap, and another with spread out distributions that have some areas that are far apart.

 ![](pictures/two_distrib.jpg)